marcellobeltrami/SRA-Fetch/README.md

 ### Update modules

 This pipeline relies on a centralized file to manage SLURM dependencies.
-Modifying  commands in ```bash configs/modules.nf ``` will allow to load relevant modules to relative processes.
+Modifying  commands in ```configs/modules.nf ``` will allow to load relevant modules to relative processes.
 This allows to use this pipeline on different HPCs managed by SLURM.